Schools with Electrical Estimating Programs: How to Choose

 Electrical estimating is the process of determining a projected cost for the electrical aspects of a construction project.
 While electrical estimating is not commonly offered as a separate program, students can enroll in related programs that offer estimating courses or concentrations.

 Students interested in electrical estimating can enroll in certificate, associate degree and bachelor's degree programs in construction or electrical systems cost estimating, electrical technology, electrical engineering or construction management.
 Such programs are available at both 2- and 4-year colleges.

 - Type and level of program

 Individuals who have previously worked in electrical estimating or construction will benefit from short certificate programs designed to lend specialization and academic credibility to prior work experience.
 Students can either select a certificate program in cost estimating that focuses more generally on construction management, or one that specifically concentrates on electrical estimating.

 Individuals interested in the broader study of electrical technology or engineering can enroll in associate or bachelor's degree programs.
-An associate degree in electrical technology can prepare students for employment as an electrical cost estimator, especially when combined with a relevant work history.
+An associate degree program in electrical technology can prepare a student for employment as an electrical cost estimator, especially when combined with a relevant work history.
 Some associate degree programs in electrical technology also provide specialized training in cost estimating.